cicsdev/cics-java-liberty-springboot-jdbc-multi/README.md

 >**Note:** `servlet-4.0` will only work for CICS TS V5.5 or later

-- add the DataSource definitions to 'server.xml'.
+- add the dataSource definitions to 'server.xml'.

 E.g. JDBC type 2 connectivity (substitute your values as necessary):